What vitamins do horses need in their daily diet?

 Vitamin Deficiencies in Horses

 Vitamin deficiencies can occur in horses due to various reasons, including inadequate diet, poor quality feed, and increased demand for vitamins during periods of stress or growth.
-Some common vitamin deficiencies in horses include:
+Possible vitamin deficiencies in horses include:

 - Vitamin A deficiency: This can lead to night blindness, a dull coat, and a weakened immune system.
 However, adequate amounts are almost always supplied by the forage, and this is possibly the most over-supplemented vitamin for horses.